kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 [Polynomials](https://mathworld.wolfram.com/Polynomial.html) are expressions like $x^2 + 3x + 1$ where $x$ is some real or complex variable.
 The zero polynomial is simply the constant polynomial $P(x) = 0$, and adding it to any polynomial again gives us back the original polynomial.

 A [matrix](https://mathworld.wolfram.com/Matrix.html) is a rectangular array of numbers, treated as a single unit mathematically.
 I facetiously call matrices _numbers in teabags_.
-Operations on matrices follow their own definitions.
+Operations on matrices follow their own rules, but for addition, they are intuitively apparent.

-The matrix $\begin{bmatrix} 0 & 0\\0 & 0\end{bmatrix}$ is the additive identity for matrix addition for $2 \times 2$ matrices.

 Let us consider an arbitrary $2 \times 2$ _square matrix_ like $\begin{bmatrix}a & b\\c & d\end{bmatrix}$.
 It has two horizontal rows and two vertical columns, and therefore 4 elements.
 The additive identity for this matrix is a $2 \times 2$ square matrix, all of whose entries are zero:
 $$